 The Women's Center supports the mission of Bryant University by providing resources and support to the increasing number of women students on campus.
-By organizing programs geared toward increasing women's awareness, such as Women's HERstory Month, participating in International Education Week, and collaborating with faculty and student organizations to strengthen co-curricular education and foster Bryant’s student-centered learning environment.
+We organize programs geared toward increasing women's awareness, such as Women's HERstory Month; participate in International Education Week; and collaborate with faculty and student organizations to strengthen co-curricular education and foster Bryant’s student-centered learning environment.